30-Minute Chicken Dijon with Creamy Sauce

 Instructions

-- In a small bowl, combine the Dijon mustard, lemon juice, garlic, herbs and red pepper.
+- In a small bowl, combine 3 tablespoons Dijon mustard, 2 grated or crushed garlic cloves, 1 tablespoon fresh lemon juice, ½ teaspoon crushed red pepper, 2 teaspoons herbs de Provence.
 Reserve the heavy cream and chicken broth.

 - Pat the chicken thighs as dry as possible with paper towels (this will help crisp up the skin).
 Season the chicken generously on both sides with salt and pepper.

 - Place a large (12-inch) non-stick saute pan over medium-high heat.
-Add the oil and heat until the surface is shimmering.
+Add 2 tablespoons extra-virgin olive oilnd heat until the surface is shimmering.
 Arrange the chicken pieces skin-side down in the pan and cook without moving them, until the skin turns golden brown, 5-7 minutes.
 Turn the chicken over and cook 2 minutes on the other side.
 Remove the chicken from the pan to a large plate.
 Note: Brown the chicken in two batches if the chicken seems crowded in the pan.

-- Add the onion to the fat in the pan, and cook about 2 minutes, stirring, until softened.
+- Add ½ cup chopped onion to the fat in the pan, and cook about 2 minutes, stirring, until softened.
 Pour in ¼ cup of chicken broth, scraping up the browned bits from the pan with a wooden spoon or spatula.
-Sprinkle the flour over the onions and stir it in, just until it starts to thicken.
+Sprinkle 2 tablespoons all-purpose flour over the onions and stir it in, just until it starts to thicken.

 - Stir in the Dijon mixture and remaining ½ cup broth.
 Add the chicken back to the pan, skin-side up.
 Cover the pan, lower the heat and cook 15 minutes, adjusting the heat as necessary to maintain a gentle simmer (not boiling).

 - Uncover the pan.
-Pour the cream around the chicken pieces, and scatter the kale or spinach leaves over the top.
-Bring back to a simmer, then cover the pan and cook about 5 more minutes, until the kale is wilted and the chicken is cooked through (no longer pink at the bone).
+Pour ½ cup heavy cream around the chicken pieces, and scatter the spinach or kale leaves over the top.
+Bring back to a simmer, then cover the pan and cook about 5 more minutes, until the greens are wilted and the chicken is cooked through (no longer pink at the bone).

 - Serve the chicken with the pan juices spooned over.
 Enjoy!